 must be evidenced by a report written by the engineer in question that includes an acknowledgement by the engineer that the report may be publicly disclosed by an EDB pursuant to an ID determination.

-In the case of an EDB subject to a CPP, the physical asset life at the start of a CPP regulatory period of an asset that would, in accordance with subclause (1), become fully depreciated during that regulatory period, is equal to the duration of the CPP regulatory period.
+For the purpose of subclause (1)(d), an EDB must –

+in the first disclosure year of the DPP regulatory period in which an adjustment factor is applied by the Commission, reduce the asset life of assets that have an unallocated opening RAB value, such that the remaining average asset life of existing assets in that disclosure year in accordance with subclause (6) is the same value as the remaining asset life for existing assets calculated under the DPP for that disclosure year when applying the formula:

+aggregate opening value for existing assets ÷ total depreciation;

+and

+for an asset commissioned in subsequent disclosure years, apply a reduced asset life to the asset equal to the asset life of an existing asset of a similar asset type.

 In this clause-

 'dedicated asset' means an asset operated for the benefit of a particular consumer pursuant to a fixed term agreement for the supply of electricity distribution services between the EDB in question and that consumer;